 3. Help find a journalist to write the story of the Sand Ship Discovery

 4. Find a fitting and final resting place for the Sand Ship Discovery

 Human Nature was the adversary in the Middle East.
-Thirty years ago when we were in Israel and trying to drive the Sand Ship Discovery to Jordan we came upon our first insurmountable roadblock, both literally and figuratively.
-Israel and Jordan did not have diplomatic relations with each other and the border was closed.
-We tried talking to government officials, United Nations officials and even tourist agencies to try and get permission to get across the border, all to no avail.
-At one point we were even politely escorted away from the border fence by the armed Israeli military.
+Thirty years ago, when we were in Israel and trying to drive the Sand Ship Discovery to Jordan, we came upon our first insurmountable roadblock, both literally and figuratively.
+Israel and Jordan did not have diplomatic relations and the border was closed.
+We tried talking to government officials, United Nations officials, and even tourist agencies to try and get permission to get across the border, all to no avail.
+At one point, we were even politely escorted away from the border fence by the armed Israeli military.
 Human Nature won.
-We had to return to Egypt and take a ferry boat up the Gulf of Aqaba to Jordan, thus a break in the all land route.
+We had to return to Egypt and take a ferry up the Gulf of Aqaba to Jordan, thus a break in the all-land route.

 Mother Nature was the main adversary in the Darien Gap.
-After reaching the end of the Pan-American Highway in Panama two rainy seasons caused delays in reaching the goal, an established road in Colombia.
-A total of 741 days were spent in the Gap to driving and winching the Sand Ship Discovery the 125 miles to that established road in Colombia.
-The Discovery crossed rivers, but never resorted to traveling up or down them in order to avoid difficult areas.
+After reaching the end of the Pan-American Highway in Panama, two rainy seasons caused delays in achieving the goal, an established road in Colombia.
+Loren and I spent 741 in the Gap to drive and winch the Sand Ship Discovery, the 125 miles to that established road in Colombia.
+The Discovery crossed rivers but never traveled up or down them to avoid difficult areas.
 In addition, we did something no other vehicle expeditions through the Darien Gap has done, found a dry land route through the vast Atrato Swamp in Colombia.

 Disappointed but determined to push on, we ended the trip at the Sletness Lighthouse, just outside the small fishing village of Gamvik, Norway, on the 4th of July, 1989.
 After taking one American-made vehicle around the world, we felt it very fitting to end on the most American of American holidays!